matthiku/cSpot/readme.md

 - Allows ad-hoc insertion of songs and other items during the ongoing presentation
 - Helps and tracks **reporting** of song usage to CCLI and integrates with SongSelect (via links)

-As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site hoster.
+As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site hoster. **NOTE:** Basic [Laravel](https://laravel.com/) knowledge is required for development!

 **Developers**, please feel free to contribute and make pull requests! **Testers**, please send your bug reports and enhancement suggestions!